 Individual and group investigations resulted in personal experiences and some hard evidence as well.

-One investigator in the basement, trying to do an evp session, experienced hard nudging by an unseen presence, that knocked him off balance for a moment.
+One investigator in the basement, trying to do an EVP session, experienced hard nudging by an unseen presence, that knocked him off balance for a moment.
 Nothing was recorded, because the night vision IR camera so carefully set up in the basement had been turned off.

-During a Frank’s box (Radio Shack hack) in the basement, “Eddie”, was faintly heard, in response to a question, asking if Eddie was there.
+During a Frank’s box (Radio Shack hack) session in the basement, “Eddie” was faintly heard, in response to a question, asking if Eddie was there.

 On the main floor, some heard footsteps in the balcony area.
-Also Heard a disembodied whistle and a woman’s faint voice.
+Also heard was a disembodied whistle and a woman’s faint voice.